codingMustache/codingMustache/README.md

 ## Joke of the Day

-It's been months since I bought the book "how to scam people online".
-It still hasn't turned up.
+Where do you take someone who has been injured in a Peek-a-boo accident?
+To the I.C.U.

 ## Daily Trivia

-How many cores does the Intel i7-6950X have?
+How many bits make up the significand portion of a single precision floating point number?
- 1. 12
+ 1. 53
- 2. 8
+ 2. 15
- 3. 4
+ 3. 8
- 4. 10
+ 4. 23

 <details>
   <summary>Answer</summary>
-  10
+  23
 </details>